time-link/timelink-docs/docs/Reference/Timelink_home.md

+## What is a _Timelink home_

+"Timelink home" represents the base directory of a specific `timelink` web site.
+The `timelink` web application will serve information from that base directory.

-The `timelink` webapp can be used in single-user, single-project mode, or in multi-user, multi-project mode.
+The `timelink` webapp can be used in two modes:

+1. single-user, single-project mode
+2. multi-user, multi-project mode.

 In both cases the webapp is associated with a base directory, called `timelink_home`.
+The internal layout of the `timelink_home` is different in both casas, as explained bellow.

+## What is a "project"

+A "project" in `timelink` is the association of a set of `kleio` files with a database.

+Normally, the information about a project is kept in a directory in the filesystem, from where the `timelink` obtains the necessary information.

+But it is possible that the webapp runs in a machine publishing a project with files in another machine and the database in yet another.

+This is possible because `timelink` manages files through a Kleio Server and the database through a SQLAlchemy url, which can reference a remote database server (e.g. postgres).

 ## Single-user, single project timelink-home

 In a single-user instalation the web app will serve one project, and timelink-home is a project directory, with a standard structure: